xiegeo/bitX/README.md

 Needs:

-* A tree hash formate, will be expansive to change once deployed.
+* A tree hash format, will be expansive to change once deployed.
 Partially Coded, using sha256.

 * Networking:
    * Data serialization, using Protocal Buffers.